Henri Rivière (painter): Prints

 Between 1882 and 1886 Rivière created a large number of etchings.
 He also showed an interest in photography, making a series of picturesque scenes of everyday life.
 He later experimented with colour woodcuts and chromolithography in the late 1880s.
 Rivière first visited Brittany in 1884, spending most of his summers there until 1916.
 Together with bustling Parisian life, rural Brittany constituted the majority of the subjects of his landscape works.

 Rivière’s prints were generally intended to be published as collections.
 These include forty images used in Breton Landscapes, created between 1890 and 1894.
 He also made colour woodcuts for The Sea: Studies of Waves, and prepared other sequences that remained unfinished, including 36 Views of the Eiffel Tower, which were eventually published as lithographs.
-These were influenced by the vogue for Japonism at the time, modernising the famous prints by Hiroshige and Hokusai of 36 Views of Mount Fuji.
+These were influenced by the vogue for Japonisme at the time, modernising the famous prints by Hiroshige and Hokusai of 36 Views of Mount Fuji.